Lange (ski boots): Extending upward

 For the 1971-1972 season, Lange introduced the "Comp II" boot, following on their earlier Comp series racing boots but incorporating the higher back similar to the Nordica design.
-The Comp II was soon joined by the Pro II, and then by midrange Banshee with four buckles of an improved design.
-This change set off an industry-wide evolution to ever-higher cuffs, culminating in the 1980s with cuffs that rise about half way to the knee.
+The Comp II was soon joined by the Pro II.
+The entire line was revamped for the 1974-75 season, featuring taller cuffs, improved liners, wider buckles, and colored shells.
+The one-piece Comp II was replaced by the Banshee, a red-orange two-piece, 5-buckle shell design that used four rivets and epoxy in the cuff behind the ankle to reduce flex at the hinge.
+Lange and Nordica innovations set off an industry-wide evolution to ever-higher cuffs, culminating in the 1980s with cuffs that rise about halfway to the knee.
+During this period, the Banshee brand was relegated to a mid-range model.
 Some designs, the "knee highs", had secondary cuffs that rose to just below the knee.

 Under Garcia, Lange continued to improve the boot design, while at the same time they introduced Lange branded skis based on Dynamic models, purchased the Burt ski binding, and added a range of products like ski poles and goggles.
 Garcia became the first company to offer a complete range of ski gear as an integrated set.
 Throughout, Garcia's main product line remained its fishing gear, and during the mid-1970s a wave of Japanese competitors arrived and quickly pushed them out of the fishing market.
 The company went bankrupt in 1978, after owning Lange for only four years.